17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Halay

-This dance is famous and comes from the east and southeast of Turkey, as well as central Anatolia.
-The dance starts slower and then gradually increases in speed to the beat of the drums and the kaval.
-This is a big group dance where everyone stands in a line or circle, linking little fingers.
+This dance is famous and originates in eastern and southeastern Turkey, as well as central Anatolia.
+The dance starts slowly and gradually accelerates to the beat of the drums and the kaval.
+This is a big group dance in which everyone stands in a line or circle, linking their little fingers.

 Hora